QianleLi/EE800/README.md

 * Camera parameters
 I used VI-sensor as my stereo camera in this project.
 If you want to apply the ORB package on other camera models or in real world environment, Remember to modify `EuRoC.yaml` under `~/ORBtest_ws/src/orb_detector/Examples/Stereo`.
 * Communication between the ground robot and the UAV
 As I use ROS and Gazebo to simulate, messages flow through ROS nodes and topics.
 If you are not familiar with this, please check [ROS Wiki](http://wiki.ros.org/ROS/Tutorials).
+* Laser detection for actors
+To detector the actors in the Gazebo environment, you have to install the GPU driver on your Ubuntu system.

 [Return to Index](README.md#Index)